 - February 21, 2016

-We all know about the big dental conditions: gum disease and tooth decay.
-They happen to a lot of people – in fact you have around a two thirds chance to get gum disease and over a 90 percent chance to get a cavity at some point in your life.
+We all know about the big dental signs of health problems: gum disease and tooth decay.
+Both of these dental symptoms happen to a lot of people.
+In fact, you have around a two thirds chance to get gum disease and over a 90 percent chance to get a cavity at some point in your life.

 At Shorewood Family Dental Care we like being able to catch those kinds of problems before they become serious, but they aren’t the only things we’re able to identify early.
 There are a number oral health issues that can show signs of health problems, and in many cases we can catch things before they’re noticeable elsewhere!